 That’s all because of Traxxas’s TSM.

-TSM or Traxxas Stability Management is offered specifically on RC cars, trucks, and buggies with brushless motors.
-It’s intended to make driving an RC car easier on terrain with traction challenges.
+TSM or Traxxas Stability Management is offered specifically on brushless RC cars, trucks, and buggies.

-Specifically, it’s designed to help when driving on dirt, loose gravel, sand, ice, or snow.
+It’s intended to make driving their RC cars easier on difficult terrains like dirt, loose gravel, sand, ice, or snow.

-The motor puts out so much power in these conditions that the tires lose grip, usually causing a spin or crashing.
+In these conditions, the motor puts out so much power that the tires lose grip, usually causing a spin or crashing.

-Traxxas TSM technology adjusts the car’s steering when it loses traction.
-It automatically turns the front wheels into a slide to help keep the car traveling as straight as possible, preventing spinouts on a slippery corner.
+Traxxas TSM technology adjusts the car’s steering when it loses traction, automatically turning the front wheels into a slide to keep the car traveling as straight as possible.
+This prevents spinouts on slippery corners and terrain.

-The sensors in the car will automatically adjust the steering when they detect the vehicle is losing traction and the drive wheels are starting to spin on slippery surfaces.
-These sensors automatically determine how much adjustment is needed in each situation, preventing the system from over-compensating.
+The sensors in the car will automatically adjust the steering when they detect the vehicle is losing traction.
+These sensors automatically determine how much adjustment is needed to prevent the system from over-compensating.

 What Are The Benefits Of Traxxas TSM?

-We have seen how Traxxas TSM works to control the RC car on slippery surfaces, but what does this mean for your driving and your experience with a TSM enabled car?
+OK, we know what Traxxas TSM does, but what does this mean for your driving and your experience with a TSM-enabled car?

-Fishtailing happens when you use too much power on a slippery surface, and the car’s rear kicks out to one side.
-The driver compensates on the controls, and the car’s rear kicks out on the opposite side.
+Fishtailing happens when you use too much power on a slippery surface, and the rear wheels kick out to one side.
+Most new drivers instinctively over-compensate on the controls, causing the wheels to kick out on the opposite side.

 Low traction surfaces pose a challenge for cornering your RC car.
 This can easily result in spinouts as you over-compensate on the controls or give too much power in a corner.

-TSM is designed to limit cornering spinouts in these conditions by automatically steering the car appropriately as the system detects a slide or spin out is imminent.
+TSM is designed to limit cornering spinouts in these conditions by automatically steering the car appropriately if the system detects an imminent slide or spinout.

 In real cars, you can usually feel how well the car is gripping the road, whether through the steering wheel or by the seat of your pants.
 This gives you time to adjust power levels to avoid slides and spinouts.